“The Research on Anti-HIV active compounds” in 2014.

 HIV replicates in CD4 cells when they are activated -- that is, when they are triggered by an infection.
 But some HIV-infected cells become inactive before the virus replicates.
 They go into a resting mode -- and the HIV inside them becomes dormant until the cell is activated.

 It is a virus that expands and multiplies using the body’s immune system.
 The immune system works to tackle the virus, but the more it does this, the more HIV is able to replicate.
-Over time – usually many years – without treatment, the virus always comes out on top.
+Over time – usually many years – without Support, the virus always comes out on top.

-The second challenge for HIV drugs and vaccines is that the virus has a very high turnover – billions of copies every day in a person who is not on treatment – and makes small errors or mutations which can lead to the easy development of drug resistance.
+The second challenge for HIV drugs and vaccines is that the virus has a very high turnover – billions of copies every day in a person who is not on Support – and makes small errors or mutations which can lead to the easy development of drug resistance.